-Enhertu is used in adults to treat the following kinds of cancer:
+Enhertu is used in adults to treat the following kinds of cancer in certain situations.
+People receiving the drug must have received treatment for cancer in the past.

 * The Food and Drug Administration (FDA) granted Enhertu accelerated approval for this use.
-(A drug may receive accelerated approval if early studies suggest that it could be effective for certain conditions.
-Based on results from more studies, the FDA may decide to fully approve the drug or withdraw the approval.)
+A drug may receive accelerated approval if early studies suggest that it could be effective for certain conditions.
+Based on results from more studies, the FDA may decide to fully approve the drug or withdraw the approval.

 The active ingredient in Enhertu is fam-trastuzumab deruxtecan-nxki.
 (An active ingredient is what makes a drug work.)
 Enhertu is a biologic drug, which means the drug is made from parts of living organisms.

 The drug comes as a powder that a healthcare professional mixes into a liquid to make a solution.
-They then give you the medication as an intravenous (IV) infusion (an injection into your vein that is given over time).
+They then give you the medication as an intravenous (IV) infusion (an injection into a vein that is given over time).

 Keep reading to learn about the common, mild, and serious side effects that Enhertu can cause.
 For a general overview of the drug, including details about its uses, see this article.